 Search

 You must apply for your visa in your home country well before your entry into Germany.
 Submit your application to the German Embassy or Consulate General in your area.
-An application for a visa must always be made jointly by both the employer and the employee.
+An application for a visa for employment must always be made jointly by both the employer and the employee.

 OUR TIP